The Dangers of Work Insurance

 I finally decided to sue Sun Life.
 My lawyer, who only does disability claims against insurance providers, stated that he sues Sun Life on average about 3 times a month.
 That’s one lawyer, in one city, suing a major national company.
 It appears that Sun Life habitually denies valid claims in hopes that the claimant gives up as it’s cheaper to pay the occasional lawsuit than to approve the claims.
 I will keep you posted on the progress of the lawsuit.

 As an insurance broker, I asked the companies we work with what their claim payout rate was.
-Their answer was between 97-99%.
+Their answer was between 95-99%.
 I asked Sun Life what their claim payout rate was and they refused to tell me.
-If I was to wager a guess, I’d say it’d be closer to 60%.
+(Update: I later learned it's around 70%).
 Cheaper insurance or a recognizable company name does not equate to better service.

 90% of Canadians are under-insured but only 30% know it.
 When I work with clients, I consider work insurance to be a nice bonus but do not rely on it as the main policy.
 I wish my story was an anomaly but the longer I’m in this industry, the more horror stories I hear.

 If you would like me to review your insurance policies, I’d be more than happy to do so.
-And as with all the services I provide, it’s complimentary meaning you don’t have to pay me anything other than referrals.
+And as with all the services I provide, it’s complimentary meaning you don’t have to pay me anything other than referrals if you found I did a good job.

-The opinions expressed in this blog are my own and do not reflect WFG or any other organization.
+The opinions expressed in this blog are my own and do not reflect any other organization.
 I also claim any errors made as my own.
 To any person related to these events who would like proof to my claims, I have kept records of all the incidents provided and have written statements from the people involved.
-To offer corrections or feedback, please contact me.
+To offer corrections or feedback, please email me at support@101money.ca.
 Sincerely, Tina Michelle Moller